Posted 01/04/2020 01:54:32

 Love, for Christ’s sake.
 Say it, spell it, love it, Jerry, L-O-V-E, c'mon, you can do it, I’ll hold your hand.

 THE ANGELS: [Allegro.]
-All you need is Love!
+All you need is love, love!
 Love is all you need!

 Listen here, Jerry Falwell, Rest-of-the-World, All-Living-Beings-Everywhere: Jesus and the Beatles and the hippies got it right.
 There is only one God, Universal Being, Spirit, Savior, Allah, Yahweh, Field, Force-Be-With-You, Whatever-You-Want-to-Call-It, and it is Love.
 Love is the foundation, the fabric, the physics of the Universe, as well as of human existence.

-Pissing contests, battles of ego and will, rivalry and discord among brothers, tribes, and religious sects are as ancient as our origins, of course, and certainly date back to the Israelite patriarch Abraham from whom, it is written, Jesus's earthly father Joseph as well as the prophet Muhammad descends.
-Abraham had two sons, Ishmael and Isaac, with two different mothers, Hagar and Sarah, one a powerless slave, the other the uncommonly beautiful but cruel wife, who also was her own son's aunt by virtue of being her own husband's half-sister.
+Pissing contests, battles of ego and will, rivalry and discord among brothers, tribes, and religious sects are as ancient as our origins, of course, and certainly date back to the Israelite patriarch Abraham, from whom, it is written, Jesus's earthly father Joseph as well as the prophet Muhammad descend.
+Abraham had two sons, Ishmael and Isaac, with two different mothers, Hagar and Sarah, one a powerless slave, the other the uncommonly beautiful but cruel wife (who also was her own son's aunt by virtue of being her own husband's half-sister).
 Arab Muslims trace their religious roots as well as bloodlines to Abraham, the "handmaiden" Hagar, and the child they had together, Ishmael.
 Jews trace their religious and genealogical origins to Abraham, his wife Sarah, and the son Sarah prayed for and received late in life, Isaac.
 European-American Christians do not trace family linkage to biblical characterts but, like Jews, align themselves religiously with Abraham, Sarah and Isaac.

-Because of the open airiness, as well as all the super fresh, super healthy, super delicious food, I found myself preferring Arab restaurants over Jewish ones in the country their proprietors warily share.
+Because of their open airiness, as well as all the super fresh, super healthy, super delicious food they offered, I found myself preferring Arab restaurants over Jewish ones in the country their proprietors warily share.
 Have you visited the Holy Land, Jerry?
 If so, did you interact with Muslims while you were there?
 Or only with Christians and Jews?
+Just curious.

 THE ANGELS: [Sotto voce.]
 Change is coming!

 Change is coming.
 There can be no stopping it.
 Again, Dr. King says it best: The arc of the moral universe is long, but it bends toward justice.
 For now, let us be comforted and assured by this: We still have firetrucks in our parades, for all the little children to see.
-We’ll know we’re in trouble, I guess, when thefiretrucks get replaced by tanks.
+We’ll know we’re in trouble, I guess, when firetrucks are replaced by tanks.

 It is by loving and understanding tradition that one can finally be free to create something new that is not merely novel .